Guild of One-Name Studies

 The first Samuel founded the famous brewery in London in 1742 and he was the Member of Parliament for Bedford 1768-90.
 His only son did not have the business acumen of his father, but carried on from his father as the (whig) MP for Bedford from 1790 and was considered a reformer.
 In 1806 he impeached Lord Melville for misuse of public money while Treasurer of the Navy.
 1796-1806 he built the family home, Southill in Bedfordshire, where his descendants still live.
 On July 6th, 1815 Samuel cut his throat with a razor.
-See also Bedfordshire County Council article on The Whitbread Family.
+See also 2 Bedfordshire County Council articles on The Whitbread Family, one for Cardington and the other for Southill.
 Samuel died 18 days after the Battle of Waterloo, not before it, as stated in this article.
 He was an admirer of Napoleon and judged him to be a 'glorious champion of liberty, equality and fraternity' and it is possible that he became depressed after Napoleon's downfall at Waterloo.

 Alice was a 2nd great-grand aunt of Samuel Whitbread I. She is probably the most often cited member of any Whitbread on the Internet.
 She married Gerard (or Gerat) Spencer on 10th November 1600 at Upper Gravenhurst, Bedfordshire.
 Four of their sons emigrated to New England around 1631 and many present-day Americans can trace their ancestry back to these Spencers.
 Much of the information on Alice's ancestry given on the internet is incorrect.
-The information given by Torrey (1956) appears to be accurate and the relevant part of his work is correctly cited on the internet page of Steve Lawson.
-Note: The previous assumption that Alice's mother Eleanor was born Radcliffe or Hervey is incorrect.
+The information given by Torrey (1956) appears to be accurate, except that his assumption that Alice's mother Eleanor was born either Radcliffe or Hervey has proven to be incorrect.
 Her maiden name was in fact Hill as evidenced from the will of her brother, Thomas Hill, d.
 1628 Flitton, Bedfordshire.

 Thomas was the Jesuit Provincial Superior of England at the time of Charles II when Titus Oates falsely accused him and others of High Treason (Popish Plot).
 He was found guilty and was martyred (hung, drawn and quartered) at Tyburn.
 The plot was however soon uncovered and Thomas was beatified by the Pope.
 His feast day is June 20th.
 There is strong evidence that Thomas was a member of the Whit(e)bred family of Writtle and White Notley, Essex, many of whom were known catholic recusants.
 He was probably a nephew of the Agnes/Anna Whitebread mentioned below.